 If you’re considering visiting:

-Visitors are virtually always welcome but a regular meeting is a great opportunity to meet many members of the group.
-Meetings start at 7pm (or shortly thereafter), but there’s usually someone around starting at about 5:30pm.
+Visitors are welcome any time the space is open, but the meeting on the first Tuesday of the month is a great opportunity to meet many members of the group.
+Meetings start at 7:00 PM (or shortly thereafter), but there’s usually someone around starting at about 5:30 PM.
 (Some people bring their dinner and head over after work, for a bit of pre-meeting socializing).

-If you do come out, you can ask for Kevin or Eric, though everyone is quite friendly and helpful.
+If you do come out, you can ask for Ben, Mike, or Mike, though everyone is quite friendly and helpful.

 Contact a responsible adult!